All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 CGS 165.
 Gender and Sexuality in African American Communities (4)

 (Cross-listed with ETHN 165.)
 This course will investigate the changing constructions of sexuality, gender, and sexuality in African American communities defined by historical period, region, and class.
 Topics will include the sexual division of labor, myths of black sexuality, the rise of black feminism, black masculinity, and queer politics.
 Students may not receive credit for CGS 165 and ETHN 165.
 Prerequisites: CGS 2A-B, ETHN 1, 2, 3, at least one CGS or ETHN upper-division course, or permission of the instructor.

 CGS 187.
 Latinx Sexualities (4)

 (Cross-listed with ETHN 187.)
 The construction and articulation of Latinx sexualities will be explored in this course through interdisciplinary and comparative perspectives.
 We will discuss how immigration, class, and norms of ethnicity, race, and gender determine the construction, expression, and reframing of Latinx sexualities.
 Students will not receive credit for both CGS 115 and 187.
 Prerequisites: CGS 2A-B, ETHN 1, 2, 3, at least one CGS or ETHN upper-division course, or permission of the instructor.

 CGS 190.
 Honors Seminar (4)

 Interdisciplinary readings in feminist theory and research methodology to prepare students for writing an honors thesis.
 Open to critical gender studies majors who have been admitted to Critical Gender Studies Honors Program.
 May be applied toward primary concentration in critical gender studies major.
-Prerequisites: admission to Critical Gender Studies Honors Program and department stamp required.
+Prerequisites: consent of instructor and department preauthorization required.

 CGS 196A.
 Critical Gender Studies Honors Research (4)